-The second is that a salvage car can represent a quite inexpensive way to get a new set of wheels for those with the mechanical knowledge to reconstruct and rebuild a totaled car on a budget.
+The second is that a salvage car can represent an inexpensive way to get a new set of wheels.
+For those with the mechanical knowledge to reconstruct and rebuild a totaled car on a budget.
 Finally, salvage cars represent a low-risk investment for used car dealers looking to bolster their inventory by having employees restore the car to working order and absorbing the associated labor costs.

 What’s Not So Good About Salvage Cars

 Unfortunately, the term “salvage car” doesn’t even begin to cover the breadth of different ways that a car can end up totaled and written off.
-In some instances, it’s obvious: if the car has been severely wrecked in a serious accident, there’s no coming back from that.
-In fact, most of those types of totaled cars won’t even end up at auction but will get sent right to the scrap yard.
+In some instances, if the car has been severely wrecked in a serious accident.
+There’s no coming back from that.
+In fact, most of those types of cars won’t end up at auction but sent right to the scrap yard.

 However, cars that suffered less catastrophic types of damage may look good on the surface but could be harboring secret costs, while salvage cars that look a bit rough on the outside might just have cosmetic damage instead.

-Meanwhile, cars that have some rather gnarly looking bodywork or evidence of vandalism on the outside or within may be mechanically sound and be relatively easy to repair – especially if the car was stolen, taken for a joyride, and then abandoned.
+Meanwhile, cars that have some rather gnarly-looking bodywork or evidence of vandalism on the outside or within may be mechanically sound and be relatively easy to repair – especially if the car was stolen or taken for a joyride, and then abandoned.

 Online Versus In Person Auctions